What does Harrison mean?

 Harrison [har-ri-son] as a boys' name is pronounced HARE-ee-sun.
 It is of Old English origin, and the meaning of Harrison is "son of Harry".
 Transferred use of the surname.
 Use may have been influenced by US presidents William Henry Harrison (1773-1841) and his grandson Benjamin Harrison (1833-1901).
 Actor Harrison Ford.

 Harrison is a very popular first name for men (#568 out of 1220, Top 47%) and also a very popular surname for both adults and children (#128 out of 150436, Top 1%).
 (2000 U.S. Census)

-The only other prominent alternative form of Harrison (#127 from current records) ranked in the Top 2000 is Harris (#1084 from current records).
-These forms of Harrison were at the top of their popularity in 2014 (adoption of 0.18%), except for the version Harris which has become less trendy.
+Which version is better?with its variant forms and related boy names.
+The only other prominent alternative form of Harrison (#119 from current records) ranked in the Top 2000 is Harris (#1002 from current records).
+These forms of Harrison were at the top of their popularity in 2015 (adoption of 0.19%).
 Harrison is the most fashionable birth name among these.